danimaciel/sdg_analysis/README.md

 # SDG Database

 ## Overview
-This repository contains a dataset related to the paper "Connecting the dots: Assessing SDGs alignment across research funding, publications, and policy documents" submited to STI 2024.
-Also it includes a script in R language which can be used to replication of data.
+This repository contains a dataset related to the paper 'Connecting the dots: Assessing SDGs alignment across research funding, publications, and policy documents' submitted to STI 2024.
+It also includes an R script which can be used for data replication.

 ## Data Description
 The dataset includes 37 variables and 71861 lines, which inclues information regarding projects funded by Fapesp, collected from Biblioteca Virtual.